Ninth Air Force: Iraq and Afghanistan

-The Air Force also is keeping up with its traditional duties.
+The Air Force also kept up with its traditional duties.
 In November, the 386th Air Expeditionary Wing delivered its one millionth passenger to Iraq since October 2003.
 USAF missions included transporting troops, casualties and cargo flights.
 The Air Force, Navy and Marine Corps flew thousands of missions in support of U.S. ground troops in Iraq this fall, including attacks by unmanned Predator aircraft armed with Hellfire missiles, military records show.
 American and allied refueling, transport and surveillance planes also are in the air.
-Airstrikes have been largely in areas where the insurgency is strongest, like Balad, Ramadi and in the vicinity of Baghdad, according to the U.S. Central Command.
+Airstrikes have been largely in areas where the insurgency is strongest, like Balad, Ramadi and in the vicinity of Baghdad.

+By the end of the 2000s, US and allied air forces were controlled by air component coordination elements (ACCEs), a brigadier general with a small staff team.
+Yet they felt underutilized.
+In response, in late 2010, the 9th Air and Space Expeditionary Task Force was established, to supervise two task forces which replaced the ACCEs.
+The two Air Expeditionary Task Force commanders had statutory authority, rather than just coordination inputs, over U.S. and allied air forces in Afghanistan and Iraq.

+The 9th Air Expeditionary Task Force - Afghanistan, in early 2014, comprised the 438th, 451st, and 455th Air Expeditionary Wings, the 466th Air Expeditionary Group and the 504th Expeditionary Air Support Operations Group.